 The dimensions of the dig are of 2.8 m X .90 m.
 The system will be protected by a metal sanitary lid and a concrete box.

-The education component of the project includes preparation of operation and maintenance manuals, and purchase of supplies to facilitate training workshops where water committee members will be trained on the use, operation, and maintenance of the meter.
+The education component of the project includes the preparation of operation and maintenance manuals, and the purchase of supplies to facilitate training workshops where water committee members will be trained on the use, operation, and maintenance of the meter.

-Planning workshops will be hosted to discuss improvements in the administration of the water service and minimization of the impact of water scarcity during the dry season.
+Planning workshops will be hosted to discuss improvements in the administration of the water service and the minimization of the impact of water scarcity during the dry season.

 Peace Corps Peru has already donated a water meter to be installed at the reservoir in order to start measuring water intake/ use.

-Water Charity Funds will be used for the installation of the water meter, which includes replacement of reservoir valves, PVC pipe and bypass fittings, sanitary lids, and security accessories (locks), and additional materials, including cement, rebar, and wood.
+Water Charity Funds will be used for the installation of the water meter, which includes the replacement of reservoir valves, PVC pipe and bypass fittings, sanitary lids, and security accessories (locks), and additional materials, including cement, rebar, and wood.